lathabioinfo/lathabioinfo/README.md

 - 👋 Hi, I’m Latha
 - 👀 I’m a Job seeker
-- 🌱 I’m currently learning to do data analytics projects
+- 🌱 I’m currently learning to do Python projects

 --->